 THIS IS A FOLLOW UP ON MY FIRST REPLY TO THIS POSTING BY THE WAY…

-I don’t see that having more HP on the motor should be any issue.
+I don’t see that having more HP on the motor should be an issue.
 It’s rated at the same RPM as the stock motor it just produces more torque at that same RPM.

 I’m now not so sure that this has been modified from its original specifications.
-Both motor and pump are Drayco units and I believe they are the original manufactures.
+Both motor and pump are Drayco units and I believe they are the original manufacturers.

 I’ve only had time to quickly scan your posts so far but I’ll make sure I’ll check it over again later if I get time.

 If you have any questions about Speedaire compressors, please leave a comment below, with photos if applicable, so that others can help you!